 Figure 3.
-The SSWs composite of the $A_1$ budget as a function of lead time from 50 to 1 days before the onset of events in ERA-Interim. (a, b) Composite of all 25 SSW events, (c, d) composite of the 18 wave-1 events, (e, f) composite of the 7 wave-2 events. (a, c, e) show each term of the mode equation budget (Eq.
-(5)) separately, and (b, d, f) show the total linear term and the total nonlinear term for the different subsets of SSWs.
+The SSW composite of the A_1 budget as a function of lead time from 50 to 1 d before the onset of events in ERA-Interim. (a, b) Composite of all 25 SSW events; (c, d) composite of the 18 wave-1 events; (e, f) composite of the 7 wave-2 events.
+Panels (a, c, e) show each term of the mode equation budget (Eq.
+5) separately, and (b, d, f) show the total linear term and the total nonlinear term for the different subsets of SSWs.
 The number in the bracket in each panel title indicates the number of SSW events.
-A 5-day running mean is applied to all lines.
-Bold lines indicate values that are outside the 2.5th to 97.5th percentile range of normal winter days values from bootstrapping as described in the text.
-The representation of each line color in (c,e) and (d,f) is the same as the legend in (a) and (b), respectively.
+A 5 d running mean is applied to all lines.
+Bold lines indicate values that are outside the percentile range 2.5 to 97.5 of normal winter day values from bootstrapping as described in the text.
+The representation of each line color in (c, e) and (d, f) is the same as the legend in (a) and (b), respectively.